-10 Things To Do at Kiama With Kids
+10 Things To Do in Kiama NSW

 Kiama is a beautiful coastal village with spectacular beaches, nestled amongst green hills, surrounded by bucolic farmland and scenic rainforests.
 As soon as you leave Shellharbour, you will notice that the landscape starts to change.

 The scenery reminds me of the scenery inland from Coffs Harbour.
 The contrast of the green hills and the blue ocean is magnificent.
 The colours are so bright that they seem unreal.

 By Mireia Garriga Seguranyes

 We spent four days at Kiama and we came back totally rejuvenated.
 I must say that after six years of sleep deprivation, we got two nights of full sleep.